isomerpages/pa-chingay/pages/Vote For Your Favourite Chingay Mural Design.md

 we’re inviting you to vote for your favourite Chingay mural design and stand a chance to win 20,000 yuu Points (worth $100).
 PAssion Cardmembers earn double rewards with an additional 20,000 yuu Points!
-Don’t wait—start voting now and be among the lucky winners to share 1 Million yuu Points!</p>
+Don’t wait—start voting now and be among the lucky voters to share 1 Million yuu Points!</p>
 <p>Closing date <strong>31 December 2025</strong>.
 Terms &amp; conditions
 apply.</p>
 <p><strong>#1 - VIBRANCY by Sun Jiaze</strong>